probcomp/Gen.jl/docs/src/documentation.md

 # Gen Documentation

+## Assignments

+An *assignment* is a map from addresses of random choices to their values.
+Assignments are represented using the abstract type `Assignment`.
+The *assignment interface* is a set of read-only accessor methods that are implemented by all concrete subtypes of `Assignment`:

+- get_address_schema

+- get_subassmt

+- get_value

+- has_value

+- get_subassmts_shallow

+- get_values_shallow

+The remainder if this section describes some concrete types that subtype `Assignment`.

-## Assignment
+### Dynamic Assignment

+A `DynamicAssignment` is mutable, and can contain arbitrary values for its keys.

+TODO document the methods.

 ### Static Assignment

-A `StaticAssignment` contains only symbols as its keys for leaf nodes and for internal nodes.
+A `StaticAssignment` is a immutable and contains only symbols as its keys for leaf nodes and for internal nodes.
 A `StaticAssignment` has type parameters`R` and `T` that are tuples of `Symbol`s that are the keys of the leaf nodes and internal nodes respectively, so that code can be generated that is specialized to the particular set of keys in the trie:

 ```julia